SHVX-DEV/dummy-github-action/README.md

 This is a dummy GitHub Action created for testing purposes.

 ## Inputs
-- `example_input`: An example input for this action.
+- `input`: An input for this action.

 ## Outputs
-- `example_output`: An example output from this action.
+- `output`: An output from this action.